 Health risks of vaping

 Vaping devices heat a liquid into a vapour, which then turns into aerosol.
 The vapour is often flavoured and can contain nicotine, which is highly addictive.
-The aerosol produced may contain dozens of chemicals and there are health risks linked to chemicals found in vaping products.
+The aerosol produced may contain dozens of chemicals.
+There are health risks linked to chemicals found in vaping products.

-Children and youth are especially susceptible to the harmful effects of nicotine, including addiction, and vaping among youth and young adults is strongly linked to future cigarette use.
+Children and youth are especially susceptible to the harmful effects of nicotine, including addiction.
+Vaping among youth and young adults is strongly linked to future cigarette use.

 The Government of Canada is investigating the emergence of severe lung illness related to vaping.
 The Centres for Disease Control in the United States is also investigating an outbreak of vaping-associated lung injury, including several deaths.